TomatenKuchenDEV/docs/docs/autorole.md

 ---
 title: Auto- & Rejoinroles
-description: Explains auto and rejoin roles
+description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+Explains auto and rejoin roles
 ---

 # Autoroles